 A well-functioning car should run with little noise.
 Rattling noises indicate that there could be something lose or worn out under the hood.

-Common Causes for Engine Ticking Noise
+Top 8 Causes of Engine Ticking Noise

 Oil plays a vital role in lubricating the car’s moving parts.
 It also helps dissipate excess heat from the engine.
 However, when your engine oil is low, the moving parts will start coming into contact with each other causing a ticking sound.

 If you have just had your car serviced but are experiencing low oil engine levels then you could be having a leak somewhere.
-Oil could be leaking from the seals, gaskets, or oil pan.
+Oil could be leaking from any seals, gaskets, or oil pan.
 Identify the source of the leak and fix it to avoid engine damage due to excess heat.

 If you are not sure of the oil pressure you can connect a manual oil pressure gauge to your engine.

 The pistons move the rods which in turn rotates the crankshaft.
 However, the bearings attached to the rods wear out and this causes the rods to knock around hence the ticking sound.

 When you have rod problems you may also experience some slowdown in rpm.
 This means you will find it hard to accelerate.
 Rod knocking problems are very expensive to fix because you will be forced to open up the whole engine to replace the bearings.

 This is more related to older cars though.
 Most Newer cars have hydraulic lifters that make it impossible to adjust the valves.
 But check your manual, and if you have solid lifters, there is a chance that you have to adjust the valves.

 Above the combustion chamber is the camshaft.
 It has a pushrod that controls the rocker arm.
 The rocker arm has the opening and closing valves.